- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-Rent receipts or rent agreement would be needed to prove your claim at the time of claiming HRA deduction with your employer or if your monthly rent paid exceeds Rs 3,000.
+Rent receipts or rent agreements would be needed to prove your claim at the time of claiming the HRA deduction with your employer or if your monthly rent paid exceeds Rs 3,000.

 You can claim HRA exemption by giving the proper disclosure to your employer and also claiming the same at the time of filing your income tax return for the year.

 Q- Can I claim HRA if I also own a house?